CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Trident Trail

 Tuntin is located in a region known as "the Trident Trail," "the Triboar Cutoff," or "the Cony Gap."
-This expanse of foothills and rolling, sparsely wooded plains lies between the Sword Mountains to the south and Highmount Wood to the north.
+This expanse of foothills and rolling, sparsely wooded plains lies between the Spine of the World Mountains to the south and Highmount Wood to the north.
 The name is derived from an ancient trail that extends from the distant town of Triboar to the east, winding westward for about one hundred miles through the abandoned village of Conyberry before heading north of Tuntin and connecting with the Crimson Road along the coast.

 Feel free to describe the party's overland journeys as richly as you wish, but ensure the narrative keeps advancing.
 Statements such as "You travel for several miles and encounter nothing of interest" are far less evocative and memorable compared to more vivid descriptions like, "A light drizzle moistens the rolling plains as you journey north.
 Around midday, you pause for lunch beneath a solitary tree.
 There, the rogue discovers a small rock with a grinning visage.
 Besides this, you observe nothing out of the ordinary."